binderhq/logstash-filter-auth0/README.md

 # Logstash Auth0 JWT Validator

-This filter validates an Auth0 JWT token, and drops events if validation fails.
+This filter validates an Auth0 JWT token, and drops an event if validation fails.
+The JWT is passed in via a JSON property 'jwt'.

 # Config